Flora and Fauna Survey

 To monitor the success of the programs being implemented by Council, and to ensure that Council is aware of any major changes in biodiversity in the area, a biodiversity monitoring program commenced in 2016 following the completion of the flora and fauna survey.

 Council has a dedicated team of staff members and volunteers who maintain and protect our local bushland.

 Council staff and volunteers currently carry out bush regeneration and weed removal works over 16.83 hectares of bushland in Woollahra.
 This work occurs at Cooper Park, Parsley Bay Reserve, Gap Park and Trumper Park and Harbour View Park.

 Councils bush regeneration activities are also supported by volunteers from corporate groups and schools.

-Did you know Parsley Bay and Watsons Bay are home to colonies of White's Seahorses?
+Did you know that some of our harbour beaches are home to colonies of White's Seahorses?

-In addition, Council has teamed up with Ecodivers, who are conducting quarterly monitoring of seahorse populations at these locations.
+In addition, Council has teamed up with Ecodivers, who are conducting quarterly monitoring of seahorse populations.

 Native Small Bird Habitat Garden